01756 748140

 Hesketh Farm Park

 I sometimes find that my attention span for taking on board new facts and figures is limited these days, but there was so much to take note of at Hesketh, and to learn about that I couldn't help but come away thinking about the collective noun for owls!
 Not that we saw owls there, just that we learnt about the name.
+We learnt that if there were several owls together they would be called 'a parliament of owls' - what a grand term!

 But why is a group of owls called a parliament?